HRemonen/CommitSense/README.md

 ## 🎩 Neckbeard Mode

-If you've got a neckbeard and you've been using the console since before the dinosaurs were alive, we've got you covered!
-You can totally go old school and add files for staging using the `git add <filename>` command.
-Then, when you're ready, come back and give CommitSense a spin to create those commits with style!

-Keep rocking that terminal like a boss! 💻

-## 🎩 Neckbeard Mode

 If you've got a neckbeard or you've been using the console since before the dinosaurs were alive, we've got you covered!
 You can totally go old school and add files for staging using the `git add <filename>` command.
 Some even say it's faster than an interactive CLI.

 Here's the cool part: CommitSense plays well with native Git commands under the hood.
 So, while you're using Git commands like a console wizard, CommitSense is right there, ensuring compatibility and helping you create those commits with style when you're ready!